OCA/pos/pos_default_empty_image/README.rst

-When you have 8000 products in your Point of Sale and most of them don't have images, removing thousands of useless requests is welcome: the POS loads faster that way.
+When you have 8000 products in your Point of Sale and most of them don't have images, removing thousands of useless requests is welcome: the PoS loads faster that way.

 Improve products display